ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - The reason is if Family commitments is heavy, you can cutdown your passion efforts.
 - If your family commitments slowdown, you can increase your passion
 - Same goes to career, you can be aggressive or "stay the course" as your life commitments demand
-- Gain knowledge from books, audios, videos, blogs, talking to aquitances.
+- Gain knowledge from books, audios, videos, blogs, discusing with acquaintances
   - Get different view points, then make your own decision... do not just take direction from anyone..

 ## Career Progression